-As a result of these additional licensing restrictions, the Retail Electricity Suppliers Association of the Philippines, Inc. filed a Petition for Declaratory Relief with an urgent application for an injunction with theRTC of Pasig City on the ground that the revised rules are unconstitutional and invalid.
+As a result of these additional licensing restrictions, the Retail Electricity Suppliers Association of the Philippines, Inc. filed a Petition for Declaratory Relief with an urgent application for an injunction with the RTC of Pasig City on the ground that the revised rules were unconstitutional and invalid.